Venous ulcer: Classification

 A clinical severity score has been developed to assess chronic venous ulcers.
 It is based on the CEAP (clinical, etiology, anatomy, and pathophysiology) classification system developed by an expert panel.
 A high score gives a poor prognosis.

 Distinction from arterial ulcer

-A venous ulcer tends to occur on the medial side of the leg, typically around the medial malleolus in the 'gaiter area' whereas arterial ulcer tends to occur on lateral side of the leg and over bony prominences.
-A venous ulcer is typically shallow with irregular sloping edges whereas an arterial ulcer can be deep and has a 'punched out' appearance.
+A venous ulcer tends to occur on the medial side of the leg, typically around the medial malleolus in the 'gaiter area', whereas arterial ulcer tends to occur on the lateral side of the leg and over bony prominences.
+A venous ulcer is typically shallow with irregular sloping edges, whereas an arterial ulcer can be deep and has a 'punched out' appearance.
 Venous ulcers are typically 'wet' with a moderate to heavy exudate, whereas arterial ulcers are typically 'dry' and scabbed.
-The skin surrounding a venous ulcer may be edematous (swollen) and there may be evidence of varicose veins; the skin surrounding an arterial ulcer may be pale, cold, shiny and hairless.
-Both venous and arterial ulcers may be painful, however arterial ulcers tend to be more painful, especially with elevation of the leg, for example when in bed.
+The skin surrounding a venous ulcer may be edematous (swollen), and there may be evidence of varicose veins; the skin surrounding an arterial ulcer may be pale, cold, shiny and hairless.
+Both venous and arterial ulcers may be painful; however, arterial ulcers tend to be more painful, especially with elevation of the leg, for example, when in bed.